Comp211-FA24/lab-00/README.md

 ### Start container

-After completing the setup instructions, these are the steps that need to be done each time you want to start the container.
+After completing the setup instructions, note that there are a few steps that must be done each time you want to start the container.

-1. Check if Docker is running.
-You should see the blue Docker icon in your taskbar (Windows and macOS).
-If not, check Task Manager/Activity Monitor.
-If Docker is not running, start it.
-2. Open a terminal.
-3. Run `cd learncli211`.
-    - If you cloned the repo to a different path, `cd` into wherever your `learncli211` repo is located.
-If you don't know what this means (yet), ignore this.
-4. Run `./learncli.ps1` (Windows) or `./learncli.sh` (macOS).
-5. Verify that you are in the container (Linux) by checking that your command-line prompt is `learncli$ `.
-Otherwise, you are in your host OS (likely Windows or macOS).

-Exit the container by running `exit` or by pressing `Ctrl+D`.
+In the above page, search (Ctrl + F or Cmd + F) for the text "start the container".

 ## Learn the CLI